Developed in collaboration with

 What if my project is focused on my practice's IT utilization and workflows?
 Are there resources to help me?

-The Agency for Healthcare Research and Quality (AHRQ) has a detailed IT workflow assessment toolkit to help your practice navigate IT-related quality improvement efforts.
+The Agency for Healthcare Research and Quality (AHRQ) has a detailed IT workflow assessment toolkit to help your practice navigate IT-related QI efforts.

-What is the best approach to rolling out the change in my practice?
+What is the ideal approach to rolling out a change in my practice?

-Quiz Ref IDStart small by piloting the improvement with one physician or in one pod.
-This can help the initiative gain traction, and it can help the PDSA team and pilot team work together to successfully implement the new process.
+Start small by piloting the improvement with 1 willing physician or in 1 team or pod.
+This can help the effort gain traction.
+Additionally, a pilot that gradually builds establishes a foundation for the PDSA and pilot teams to work together to implement the new process successfully.

 Are there any support networks that can help my practice improve?

 Organizations that support and guide QI in practices include:

 Evaluate success with the process or outcome measures the PDSA team chose during the planning phase.
 A classic technique to visualize changes over time is a run chart, which can be displayed in a team area or shared during meetings with the team or leadership.

 A fishbone diagram to show cause and effect9

 A Pareto chart to identify the most influential cause(s) of a problem10